paulmach/osmzen/README.md

 	data, _ := osmapi.Map(context.Background(), bounds)

 	// process the data
-	// The tile coords will be used to exclude include interesting nodes
+	// The tile coords will be used to exclude interesting nodes
 	// and labels outside the tile.
 	layers, _ := config.Process(data, tile.Bound(), tile.Z)